cedricium/RedditBot/README.md

 # RedditBot
-## Development for a Reddit bot, written in Python.
+## Development of a Reddit bot, written in Python.

 #### Goals for this project:
 * Learn Python